zijun-zhao/deeplearning.ai/Note_Nov.md

 ----------
 1. subprocess.Popen  in **Python**
    * subprocess.Popen does not wait for a command to complete before returning.
-2. tdout adn stderr arguments in subprocess.run() in **Python** The standard input and output channels for the process started by subprocess.run() are bound to the parent’s input and output.
+2. tdout and stderr arguments in subprocess.run() in **Python**
+   * The standard input and output channels for the process started by subprocess.run() are bound to the parent’s input and output.
 That means *the calling program cannot capture the output of the command*.
 Pass PIPE for the stdout and stderr arguments to capture the output for later processing.
 ```Python
 import subprocess
 completed = subprocess.run(
     ['ls', '-1'],
     stdout=subprocess.PIPE,